top of page

 The NYC Traveler in Newport, Rhode Island

 One place that I, as The NYC Traveler, like to visit is Newport, Rhode Island.
 It's a city, but nicely, it is a small one, making it easy to explore, enjoy and savor in a brief trip while having so much to do, that you can save other places to see for another visit.
-Like other places we visit, Newport has its own special feel, making it distinct.
+Like other places we visit, Newport has its own special feel, making it distinct, making it a great year round destination, which is unusual for a New England seaport town.

 Newport, Rhode Island.
 For those in the know, it conjures up images of mansions called cottages, tea parties on the lawn overlooking the ocean, beautiful women coming down grand staircases, socialites in white playing tennis on a grass court, fabulous cars zooming down stately tree lined avenues and boulevards.